President & Liquid Propulsion Engineering Lead

-Taylor, born and raised in Montezuma, Kansas, is a sophomore studying aerospace engineering and currently serves as the liquid propulsion engineering lead at ERPL.
-Outside of Embry-Riddle, he has interned at Gulfstream Aerospace during the fall of 2022 as an engineering intern and will be returning to Gulfstream Aerospace for the summer of 2023.
+Taylor, born and raised in Montezuma, Kansas, is a sophomore studying aerospace engineering and serves as the president and liquid propulsion engineering lead at ERPL.
+Outside of Embry-Riddle, he has interned at Gulfstream Aerospace during the fall of 2022 and the summer of 2023.

 Paul is a senior in aerospace engineering, who currently serves as the club's vice president.
 At ERPL, Paul works on the data collection, remote control, and project ground support equipment.
 During the summer of 2023, he worked as an aerospace engineering intern for NASA's Goddard Space Flight Center, in the Contamination Control branch.